Vivint Solar: The complete review and consumer guide

 Lawsuit still pending

-While there is a lot of negative feedback about Vivint Solar, there are definitely some customers who have been happy with their service.
-Be sure to do your own research, and always read and understand the contract in full before committing to a solar lease or PPA.
+Despite all this, there are apparently some customers who have been happy with their service from Vivint.
+If you happen to live in a place with few solar installers and Vivint happens to be one of them - maybe you should consider them.
+Be sure to do your research, and always read and understand the contract in full before committing to a solar lease or PPA.

 For more information about solar leases and PPAs, read our complete guide to solar financing.